 Despicable Me Minion Mayhem is also located in Production Central.
 However, we believe this is best suited for older children as it has a height requirement and contains a lot of cartoon violence.
 (Like Shrek 4-D, a stationary platform is available by request.)

 Twister… Ride It Out does not require a minimum height; however, parental advisory is noted on the map.
-Express Pass is accepted at this attraction.
-This attraction may be too scary for very young children due to the simulation of being in a severe storm with lightening, thunder and a tornado.
+Express Passes are accepted at this attraction.
+This one may be too scary for very young children due to the simulation of being in a severe storm with lightening, thunder, and a tornado (albeit simulated).

 The Blues Brothers Show on Delancey Street is a live, entertaining street show featuring Jake and Elwood who arrive in their police car.
 This show is fun for the whole family, no matter what age.
 You can sit on the steps of the shops or on the sidewalk along this street, eat a snack and enjoy the great music.
 You can also join Jake and Elwood in the street as they dance during the final song of the show.

 Beetlejuice’s Graveyard Revue is a live stage show featuring rock music and various monsters including Beetlejuice, Wolfman, Dracula and Frankenstein.
-Express Pass is accepted at this attraction.
-Parental advisory is indicated on the map as this show may be too scary for very young children.
+Express Passes are accepted at this attraction.

 Disaster!
 A Major Motion Picture Ride… Starring YOU does not require a minimum height.
-Express Pass is accepted at this attraction.
+Express Passes are accepted at this attraction.
 The first half of this attraction may be boring to young children.
-The subway train ride may be too scary for young children as it involves loud disasters including an earthquake, fire, and flood.
+The subway train ride may be too scary for young children, as it involves loud disasters, including an earthquake, fire, and flood.

 Kang & Kodos’ Twirl ‘n’ Hurl is a basic “spinner” ride that has no height requirement, nor does it ever have much of a line.
 Even kids not familiar with The Simpsons will enjoy the wacky nature of the ride’s commentary and the great views guests can enjoy will attacking Springfield.
 (Despite the name, there is no hurling involved whatsoever.)

 Fear Factor Live does not require a minimum height.
-Express pass is accepted at this attraction.
-This show may be boring to very young children.
+Express Pass are accepted at this attraction.
+However, this show may be boring to young children who may not really “get” the physical dares.

 Your child can meet various characters in the Hollywood Character Zone.
 Dora, Diego, and The Simpsons are just a few of the characters available for photos.
 Check out our Characters at Universal Orlando page for more information.

-The Horror Make-Up Show accepts Express Pass.
+The Horror Make-Up Show accepts Express Passes.
 Although there is no minimum height requirement, this show is probably not appropriate for young children.

 There is no height requirement for Terminator 2: 3D.
-Express Pass is accepted at this attraction.
+Express Passes are accepted at this attraction.
 Stationary seating is available, however parental advisory is noted on the park map as this attraction may be too intense for young children.

 To learn more about planning the perfect family trip to Universal, check out Visiting Islands of Adventure with kids.